Dev91100/NouPartazer/README.md

 - Mobile hardware: ARM Android devices.

 ## Installation
-- First of all, you have to download our NouPartzer_App.apk (Or app-release.apk) to your device.
-APP - You can find it in our NouPartzer_App -> apk -> noupartazer-release.apk.
+- First of all, you have to download our noupartazer-release.apk to your device.
+You can find it in folder NouPartzer_App -> apk -> noupartazer-release.apk.
 - After that, make sure your device allows app from outside the Playstore to be installed.
 - Install the app, and enjoy!